ligolang/ligo/gitlab-pages/docs/reference/toplevel.md

 function assert : bool -> unit
 </SyntaxTitle>
 <SyntaxTitle syntax="cameligo">
-function assert : bool -> unit
+val assert : bool -> unit
 </SyntaxTitle>
 <SyntaxTitle syntax="reasonligo">
-function assert : bool -> unit
+let assert : bool => unit
 </SyntaxTitle>

 Check if a certain condition has been met.
 If not the contract will fail.